 While this seems like a simple question, the results typically aren’t totally aligned.
 Answers will often differ or show only a small piece of the puzzle.
 This can also be a significant problem for a business.
 If internal priorities aren’t in sync, how can there be an apples to apples discussion on strategy, metrics, priorities, or even what success looks like?

-First and foremost, this audit should serve as a wake-up call to the importance of growth loops.
+First and foremost, this audit should serve as a wake-up call to the importance of acquisition loops.
 This overall goal of this discussion is to get everyone aligned on a high-level consumer journey map.

 The next step is to identify what Balfour calls your “point(s) of leverage.”
 What are the most impactful areas of that map?
 What can be improved that could have the most significant impact?